kura/kura.gg/content/sshfp-dns-records.rst

 1. SHA-1
 2. SHA-2

-I would advise you do not use DSA or ECDSA algorithms and SHA-1 fingerprints.
+I would advise you do not use DSA or ECDSA algorithms or SHA-1 fingerprints.

 Add the relevant records to your DNS.